 - What was one question you were asked?

 The Handshake Team then reviews these against our Content Guidelines before they are posted.

 Yes.
 If a student leaves a review that you believe violates Handshake’s Content Guidelines, you may flag the post for moderation.
 Our content moderators will check that review and, based on the Content Guidelines, determine whether to keep the review up or remove the review from public view.
 In most cases, we will notify the student of the complaint and provide an opportunity for them to correct the issue.

 Is there a way to turn off reviews for my company?

 When can I encourage students and recent alumni to submit reviews on their experience at my company?

-The ability for Handshake users to submit reviews any time will be available in Fall 2018.
+The ability for Handshake users to submit reviews any time will be rolled out during the Fall of 2018.